 How To Remove Danish Oil From Wood?

-1. Sand It Off
+1. Sand the Finish Off

-- A sander (for large surfaces)
+- Power Sander (for large surfaces).

 - A pair of gloves